Ultimate Guide to Stone Town & 16 Outstanding Things to Do

-The 16 Outstanding Things to Do in Stone Town, Zanzibar (Activities).
+Ultimate Guide to Stone Town & 16 Outstanding Things to Do (Activities).
 Now that Stone Town on Zanzibar Island has been designated as a UNESCO World Heritage Site, several of the lovely Stone town homes have been able to receive much-needed renovations.

 The term “Land of the Blacks” was once used to describe Zanzibar.
 The name Zanzibar is a combination of the Arabic terms “Zenj,” which means “black,” and “bar,” which is the Arabic word for “land.”
 Assyria, India, and the Orient were only a few of the places where people from Zanzibar came from.
 Local African tradition is influenced by Arab, Indian, Persian, and European cultures.